MilGas7/Quarto-Game/README.md

-setPieceCount(int index) – Marks a piece as used by its index. getTile(int index) – Returns the piece at the given board index. setTile(int index, Piece piece) – Places a piece at the given board index. checkIndex(int index) – Validates that an index is within bounds and not occupied. checkPiece(int pieceInt) – Ensures the piece index is valid and not already used. isQuarto(int row, int col) – Checks if placing a piece at the given row and column creates a winning condition.
+setPieceCount(int index) – Marks a piece as used by its index. getTile(int index) – Returns the piece at the given board index. setTile(int index, Piece piece) – Places a piece at the given board index. checkIndex(int row, int col) – Validates that an index is within bounds and not occupied. checkPiece(int pieceInt) – Ensures the piece index is valid and not already used. isQuarto(int row, int col) – Checks if placing a piece at the given row and column creates a winning condition.